MSC-empirical/msc-empirical/README.md

 ---

 ### 3.2 Quality Analysis of Dependency Relations

+- **Missing dependency declarations**
+  - Of the 378 sampled models, 201 (53.2\%) do not declare any dependency.
+  - Manual review reveals that 79 of them are in fact derived from another model.
+  - This means about **one-third of truly derived models lack a recorded dependency**, driving the **recall** down to \todo{68.5\%}.

+- **Correctness of declared dependencies**
+  - Among the 177 models that declare a dependency, it is almost always correct.
+  - Only 5 dependency relations are wrong (all in *Fine-Tune* operations), yielding a **precision** of 97.2\%.

 ### 💡 Insight
 > **Dependency fields are often missing for relational models**, and often falsely tagged for Fine-Tune operations.
 Adding comprehensive and accurate dependency tags (e.g., *Pruning*, *Convert*, or *Distillation*) would let users audit lineage, watch for upstream security fixes, and comply with emerging AI provenance rules.Consequently, **high-quality metadata is not optional**, as it is foundational to safe reuse and responsible deployment. **Model maintainers** must take greater responsibility in documenting training sources, dependency relations, and licensing terms.
 The **Hugging Face platform** should also enforce stricter metadata requirements and expand its dependency schema to reflect real-world model operations.